mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 Features that I want to implement are:

-* Ability for the User and developer to browse climbing products in different categories.
+* Ability for the User to browse climbing products in different categories.
 * Ability for the not registered User to browse climbing products in different categories.
 * Ability for the not registered User to buy climbing products.
 * Ability for the User to register an account.
 * Ability for the registered User to receive confirmation emails for registration and order confirmation.
 * Ability for the registered User to retrive lost password for login.
+* Ability for the registered User to browse climbing products in different categories.
 * Ability for the registered User to buy climbing products.
 * Ability for the registered User to save items in the wishlist.
 * Ability for the registered User to delete items from the wishlist.